Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.21/readme.md

 #### 4.5.1.
 Unit and Integration Tests

-- Isolation tests for the controller
+- Unit and Integration tests for Operation Type data update

-- Isolation tests for the service
+- Isolation and Integration tests for the controller

-- Isolation tests for the repository
+- Isolation and Integration tests for the service
-- InMemory tests for the repository

 #### 4.5.2.
 Postman Tests